Showing posts with label Software - Audio. Show all posts

 Tricky Trackers!

-Today, I'm a chip guy, but that doesn't mean I'm completely against MODs.
+Today, I'm a chip guy.
+That doesn't mean I'm completely against MODs.
 I just prefer chip.
 I see videos on YouTube and read people's comments of how they wished a particular ST game sounded more like the Amiga.
 I get that but, imagine IF our computer did sound the same.
 Would that be a good thing?
 I don't think so.
 The ST is its own entity with the ability to sound its own way using gorgeous chip music.
 If the ST had the same music capabilities as the Amiga (in games) then why not just buy the Amiga and have done with it?

 No other computer out there has to justify itself like the Atari ST and that ... annoys me!
-Think about it.
-In fact, this is why I started AtariCrypt because I was tired of the way we were ignored.
+Think about that, and it's why I started AtariCrypt.
 I want the ST to be an ST and not pretend to be something else.
-The YM is part of what makes the ST an ST, and that's a good thing and shouldn't be thought of in a negative way.
-With that off my chest, here is a selection of excellent MOD players for the Atari STe...
+The YM is part of what makes the ST an ST, and that's a good thing and shouldn't be thought of negatively.

 Atari STe MOD / Tracker Players

-BackTrack - I wasn't too sure about this at first but I cannot deny its playback quality and the selectable frequencies is a brilliant idea that will be useful on every model of Atari.
+BackTrack - I wasn't too sure about this at first but I cannot deny its quality and the selectable frequencies is a brilliant idea that will be useful on every model of Atari.
 The audio playback sounds great, especially at 50KHz - but you might need a Mega STe for that!! (v4.04 - released 1993 - by Wizzcat)

 The MusicPlayer - Ignoring its quirky GEM interface (which is odd) I thought this program produced good sound quality and even supports 50KHz / 8 channels! (v1.0 - released 1994 - by Christian Dahl)

 Paula - A great program that makes you wish you'd have bought a Mega STe for that extra grunt!
 This is yet another example of the sound quality an Atari STe can produce - and in GEM too.
+Great programs.
 My thanks to Pavel Puchala for alerting me to the freeware release! (v2.6 - released 1999 - by Pascal Fellerich)

 JAM - A true jack of all trades that works either in GEM or using its own frontend GUI.
 It features a neat plugin architecture so lots of different file types are supported - not just MODs but various chiptunes.
 This is absolutely fascinating and JAM always produces excellent sounds! (v1.0 - released 2000 - by Cream)